The Life of an Affiliate Manager at Advidi – Stefan’s StoryJanuary 17 2017

 My role at Advidi

-As most of you know, Advidi covers four verticals: Dating, Health & Beauty, Mainstream and Casino.
-I was initially focused on Health & Beauty, but I’ve more recently invested time into Mainstream and Casino to master those verticals as well.
+As most of you know, Advidi covers four verticals: Dating, Health & Beauty, Mainstream and iGaming.
+I was initially focused on Health & Beauty, but I’ve more recently invested time into Mainstream and iGaming to master those verticals as well.

 Of course, my role goes beyond offering insight and optimization.
 I also represent Advidi at conferences around the world and set up personal meetings with my affiliates.
 As fun as things can get on Skype, most of the good stuff comes through meeting in person.
 That’s why I took off from Amsterdam at the end of November and headed out for a month of nonstop travel, meetings and excitement!